GD-park/Baseball_players_salary_pred/README.md

  2) All feature have different Scope so I did scaling
  3) Some Feature have correlation so I used PCA to get rid of correlation
 - Modeling : I did prediction using regression model(76.5% R-squared)

+If you see the summary.ipynb, you can see all of my work process & code